Neurofabulous: Twenty-one Awesome Symptoms of Autism'

 "Conformity is the jailor of freedom and the enemy of growth."
 (John F Kennedy)

 To an autistic person, 'because everyone else is doing it' is not a good reason for doing something!
-This is because we tend to lack that sort of 'herd mentality'.9 I see this as a positive: a safeguard against bullying and hooligan behaviors, as well as an avenue for creativity, positive risk-taking and celebrating our differences.
+This is because we tend to lack that sort of herd mentality.9 I see this as a positive: a safeguard against bullying and hooligan behaviors, as well as an avenue for creativity, positive risk-taking and celebrating our differences.

 Matt Friedman's cartoon the blob expresses beautifully how 'group mentality' appears from the point of view of an autistic person.